** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 In this section, you will see some functionalities that can be utilized to write a proper script.

-You need to configure the Test Instruction Record Template.
-This template will be used for the creation of different records - a variety of test instructions in your organization.
 First, you need to set the type of your Test Instruction.
 Make an alphanumeric field (name Test Type, identifier TestType) and give it three predefined values: Characterization, Application, Microbiology.

 Make the second alphanumeric field (name: Test, identifier Test), where different tests will appear in a dropdown, depending on the predefined value selected in the Test Type field.
 Let’s say these are the values you need to configure: